vitotai/BrewPiLess/README.md

 ## Development tools.
 Two additional tools are available.
 One is web-based file manager to manuplate the files directly from the web.
 You can download and upload files the the web.
-To enabled this feature, set `DEVELOPMENT_FILEMANAGER` to true in `espconfig.h`, and add `edit.htm.gz` file (in `extra` folder) to `data` folder and upload it together with other files.
+To enabled this feature, set `DEVELOPMENT_FILEMANAGER` to true in `espconfig.h`.
-After that, you can access the files by the url (you should know you can change it):
+You can access the files by the url (you should know you can change it):
 `http://brewpi.local:8008/filemanager`

 The second tool is used to access the BrewPi directly.
 The original BrewPi on Arduino uses serial to communicate with RPI in the JSON-like format.